markstubbs/menu-widget/README.md

 Sub-menus are created by simply nesting `<ul>`s inside `<li>`s as shown in the example.

 Menu item properties are specified using a combination of ARIA roles and HTML `data-*` attributes on the `<li>` tag.
-See the Reference section later for details.
+See the Reference section below for details.

 Notes about the example:
 * Action 1 has a `data-icon` that specifies a class to be added to its `:before` pseudo-element.